BillionairePhu/leetcode-problems/Problem_2163/README.md

 Link: [Problem 2163.
 Minimum Difference in Sums After Removal of Elements](https://leetcode.com/problems/minimum-difference-in-sums-after-removal-of-elements/description/?envType=daily-question&envId=2025-07-18)

-*I need to peak the Editorial to get some ideas :D turn out not hat hard*
+*I need to peak the Editorial to get some ideas :D turn out not that hard*

 ## Intuitive